datacentricdesign/iob22/computational-thinking/03-ereader/step3-for-loop.md

 # Task 3.1 Read Line by Line

-Back to the eReader, the For-Loops can help us reading a fixed number of lines for each page.
+Back to the eReader, the For-Loops can help us read a fixed number of lines for each page.
 It could look as follows:

 ```mardown
 For the number of lines per page